EnterpriseDB/hdfs_fdw/README.md

         OPTIONS (dbname 'testdb', table_name 'my_names_tab');
     ```

 Please note that we are using the same port while creating foreign server because Spark Thrift Server is compatible with Hive Thrift Server.
-Applications using Hiveserver2 would work with Spark except for the ANALYZE command.
+Applications using Hiveserver2 would work with Spark except for the behaviour of ANALYZE command and the connection string in case of NOSASL.
 It is better to use ALTER SERVER and change the client_type option if Hive is to be replaced with Spark.

 5. Download & install Apache Spark in local mode